 A pair of interacting galaxies called Arp 147 was captured by Hubble's Wide Field Planetary Camera 2.
 One of the galaxies (left-most galaxy shown) is relatively…Read More »

 This image taken by NASA's Hubble Space Telescope showcases the brilliant core of NGC 1569, one of the most active galaxies in our local neighborhood.…Read More »

 the hot gas) were generated by jets coming out of M84's central black hole.
 The top bubble (blue) is bursting and the hot relativistic gas, shown in red, is spilling out.
+Less «

 This interacting group contains several galaxies (called Arp 194), along with a "cosmic fountain" of stars, gas and dust that stretches over 100,000 light-years.